PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

 We moved the content of the `robots.txt` file into `app/routes/robots[.txt.].tsx` to practice working with resource routes.
 However, since the content for the `robots.txt` is static, let's create a `robots.txt` file in the `/public` folder instead.

-Paste the following content into the new `public/robots.txt` file:
+First, delete the `app/routes/robots[.txt.].tsx` file.
+Next, paste the following content into the new `public/robots.txt` file:

 ```txt
 User-agent: *